 I've always done a lot of running.
-Running away from problems, boys that were too nice to me and for the no.87 bus after snoozing my alarm eight times.
+Running away from my problems, boys that were too nice to me and for the morning bus after snoozing my alarm eight times.

-Actual running - where you put one foot in front of the other quickly and pant a bit - was done a lot less frequently.
+Actual running - y'know, where you put one foot in front of the other quickly and pant a bit - was done a lot less frequently.
 I always had that 'one friend I went on runs with', but as neither of us had a goal nor tracked what we did.
-Our usual agenda was as follows:
+Our usual 'running agenda' was as follows:

 1) Meet up (if could be arsed and EastEnders wasn't on the telly)

-2) Wear something that looked like it had been decaying in a lost property box from PE
+2) Wear something that looked like it had been salvaged from a lost property box

-3) Do a slow jog as soon as we found a cycle path (running in front of people (ha!!) was a definite no)
+3) Do a slow jog as soon as we found a cycle path (running in front of people (imagine!) was a definite no)